GROWING SOLUTIONS FARM FAQs

 Who is in charge of the farm?
 What role does the farmer play with the students?

-The farm is managed by a lead grower who is an expert in all things agricultural as well as a natural in guiding students with diverse learning profiles.
-The lead farmer uses printed visual aids in describing tasks to students, goes over safety procedures and provides any instructions they need to complete various tasks.
+Our Growing Solutions Farm is managed by our lead grower who is an expert in all things agricultural as well as a natural in guiding students with diverse learning profiles.
+The lead grower uses printed visual aids in describing tasks to students, goes over safety procedures and provides any instructions they need to complete various tasks.
 He also supervises students as they work.
-Students on the farm are accompanied by their teachers.
+Students on the farm are accompanied by their teachers and aides and work in small groups.

 How can I replicate this program in my community?